DataBiosphere/toil/docs/running/cliOptions.rst

                         to provision mesos for autoscaling.
   --statusWait INT      Seconds to wait between reports of running jobs.
                         (default=3600)
-  --disableProgress     Disables the progress bar shown when standard error is
+  --disableProgress BOOL
-                        a terminal.
+			Disables the progress bar shown when standard error is a terminal.

 **Debug Options**